-There is an online Wait List on the Center’s online scheduler.
-There are two situations in which the Center’s online Wait List can help.
+There are two situations in which the Center’s online Waiting List can help.

 If no time slot is available (everything is booked) and you wish to make an appointment:

-- On the scheduler, click on the clock in the upper left-hand corner of the day you wish to be added to the Wait List.
+- On the scheduler, click “Waiting List” in the lower right-hand corner of the day you wish to be added to the Waiting List.

-- Add your name to the Wait List for either any open appointment or for a specific date or time or WCC lecturer.
+- Add your name to the Waiting List for either any open appointment or for a specific time or WCC lecturer.

 - The online scheduler will notify you via email or text the moment there is a cancellation and a time slot becomes available.